RfidResearchGroup/proxmark3/README.md

       - [ RRG / Iceman repo based ubuntu 18.04 container ](https://hub.docker.com/r/secopsconsult/proxmark3)
       - [ Iceman fork based container v1.7 ](https://hub.docker.com/r/iceman1001/proxmark3/)

-Hardware to run client on
-   - PC
-   - Android Phone
-   - Raspberry Pi, Raspberry Pi Zero
-   - Nvidia Jetson Nano

 ## Precompiled binaries
 We don't maintain any precompiled binaries in this repo.
 There is community effort over at the Proxmark3 forum where [@gator96100](https://github.com/gator96100) has set up a AWS bucket with precompiled Proxspace (Mingw) binaries which is recompiled every night and with that also up-to-date.
 We link to these files here as to make it easier for users.

 _If you use his pre-compiled Proxspace binaries do consider buy him a coffee for his efforts.
 Remember nothing says thank you as much as a donation._

-If you are having troubles with these files, contact package maintainer [@gator96100](https://github.com/gator96100) and read the [homepage of his proxmark builds](https://www.proxmarkbuilds.org/) or read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763) where known issues has been documented with regards to the precompiled builds.
+If you are having troubles with these files, contact package maintainer [@gator96100](https://github.com/gator96100) and read the [homepage of his proxmark builds](https://www.proxmarkbuilds.org/) or read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763)

 ### Proxmark3 RDV4 devices
 - [Precompiled builds for RDV40 dedicated x64](https://www.proxmarkbuilds.org/#rdv40-64/)